pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 * Hash algorithm IDs in dummy self-signatures.
 * Packet and signature types in dummy packets.

-The counter is initialised with the first octet of the primary key fingerprint.
+The grease counter is initialised with the first octet of the first primary key fingerprint.

-In protocols that support keyrings containing multiple TPKs, a generating implementation MAY also generate dummy primary keys with PGP-GREASE version numbers or algorithm IDs.
+In protocols that support keyrings containing multiple TPKs, a single grease counter is used for the entire keyring.

-In such a case, the counter from the previous TPK is used.
+A generating implementation MAY also generate dummy primary keys with PGP-GREASE version numbers or algorithm IDs.

 ### Messages